haddocking/haddocking.github.io/education/molmod_online/simulation.md

 ### Accessing NMRbox
 To run the virtual machine on a local computer, one needs to install [VNCviewer](https://www.realvnc.com/en/connect/download/viewer/){:target="_blank"}.
 With the RealVNC client connects your computer to the NMRbox servers with a virtual desktop - graphical interface.
 More information about the VNC viewer is in the [FAQ of NMRbox](https://nmrbox.org/faqs/vnc-client){:target="_blank"}.

 To choose a virtual machine, first log into the user dashboard [https://nmrbox.org/user-dashboard](https://nmrbox.org/user-dashboard){:target="_blank"}.
 Download the zip file with bookmarks for the production NMRbox virtual machines [here](https://api.nmrbox.org/user/vm_launcher?host=all){:target="_blank"} and extract the zip file.
-Back in VNCviewer click `File -> Import connections` and select the folder in which you extracted the contentes of the downloaded zip file.
+Back in VNCviewer click `File -> Import connections` and select the folder in which you extracted the content of the downloaded zip file.
 After importing, you will see the current release virtual machines.
 You can use any available virtual machine.
 The user-dashboard provides information on machine capabilities and recent compute load, thus it is clever to choose a less occupied one.
 Double click on one of the VMs.
 An `Authentication` panel appears.
 Enter your NMRbox username and password.
 Click on the `Remember password` box to have VNCviewer save your information.
 By default, your desktop remains running when you disconnect from it.
 If you login to your VM repeatedly you will see a screen symbol next to the VM you connected to recently.
 For more details follow the quick start guide for using NMRbox with VNCviewer [here](https://api.nmrbox.org/files/quick-start-osx.pdf){:target="_blank"}.

 If everything runs correctly you should have a window with your virtual desktop open.
 In the virtual desktop you have an access to the internet with Chromium as browser or use various programs, including Pymol.
 Thus, you could run all three stages of this course here or transfer data between your local machine and the virtual machine.
 File transfer to and from the VM is quite straightforward and it is described here: [https://nmrbox.org/faqs/file-transfer](https://nmrbox.org/faqs/file-transfer){:target="_blank"}.